william-spongberg/COMP30019-Project-2/README.md

 **Scoring:**
 - Odd-numbered questions (1, 3, 5, 7, 9) reflect positive aspects of usability.
 To score these,we need to subtract 1 from the user's response.
 - Even-numbered questions (2, 4, 6, 8, 10) reflect negative aspects of usability.
-To score these, we need tosubtract the user's response from 5.
+To score these, we need to subtract the user's response from 5.
 - Sum the scores for all 10 questions to get a number between 0 and 40.
 We need to multiply this sum by 2.5 to convert it into a score out of 100.

 #### Observational Evaluation: